lizmat/articles/5to6-dispatch.md

 > subroutine `foo` can not be found at **compile** time.
 This is a
 > terribly useful feature that helps against typos in subroutine names
 > when writing invocations of the subroutine.

+It is possible in both Perl 5 and Perl 6 to prefix the subroutine definition with an `our` scope indicator, but the result is subtly different: in Perl 5 this makes the subroutine visible outside of the scope, but not in Perl 6.
+In Perl 6 the use of `our` on subroutine declarations (regardless of scope) is used to indicate that the subroutine in question will be exported if it is part of a module.
+But more on that in a future article about the creation of modules and module loading.

 Normal Dispatch
 ---------------